JustFixNYC/nycx-ink-fun/README.md

 ## Prerequisites

-- Download the [latest release of ink](https://github.com/inkle/ink/releases) and put it on your `PATH`.
+- Download the [latest release of ink](https://github.com/inkle/ink/releases) and put it on your `PATH` (i.e., you should be able to run `inklecate` from the terminal).

 ## Quick start